 Vacant land can be a truly rewarding investment.
 Holding on to vacant land can also cost you; maybe right away, maybe in the long run.
 There are annual taxes and potentially property owner’s association fees to consider, not as many tax benefits, cash flow, and property maintenance issues, and market conditions to consider.
-Call Core Real Estate Properties at (239)360-3176 to discuss the ways holding onto vacant land is costing you.
+Call Core Real Estate Solutions at (239)360-3176 to discuss the ways holding onto vacant land is costing you.

 Purchasing vacant land might not be as expensive as buying a house, but don’t forget about the annual taxes!
 Depending on the location and zoning of your land, the taxes might be a few hundred dollars or a few thousand dollars.
 If you hold onto your vacant land and don’t do anything with it, you might end up paying double or triple what you did for the land in annual taxes and have nothing to show for it but the same piece of vacant land.